hphelion/documentation/cli.unix.2.reference.md

 `hpcloud keypairs:private:add <key_name> <file_name>`

 ###Description
-This command copies the private key file to ~/.hpcloud/keypairs directory so the CLI can use it for various commands to access servers.
-This command does *not* upload the private key anywhere and it will *only* be available for the CLI on the current server.
+This command copies the private key file to ~/.hpcloud/keypairs directory so the CLI can use it for commands to access servers.
+This command does *not* upload the private key anywhere, and it will *only* be available for the CLI on the current server.

 ###Examples
 Make the 'mykey' private key available for the CLI: